Skip to main content

 One shared health-plan foundation

-If two products use the same capital, liabilities, rights, and settlement logic, they should extend the same foundation instead of inventing parallel primitives.
+If two products use the same capital, liabilities, rights, and settlement logic, they extend the same foundation instead of inventing parallel primitives.

 One foundation, many access models

-When legal, credential, or rail constraints are necessary, they should appear as wrapper, policy, or access layers around that same foundation rather than replacing it with a separate private primitive.
+When legal, credential, or rail constraints are necessary, they appear as wrapper, policy, or access layers around that same foundation rather than replacing it with a separate private primitive.

 Let AI support the system, not replace it